stjude/RNAIndel/README.md

 RNAIndel calls coding indels and classifies them into somatic, germline, and artifact from tumor RNA-Seq data.
-You can also use RNAIndel as a postprocessor to classify indels called by your own callers.
+You can also use RNAIndel as a postprocessor to classify indels called by your own caller.
 RNAIndel supports GRCh38 as well as GRCh37.

 ## Dependencies